ningpengtao-coder/gitlab-foss/doc/administration/job_artifacts.md

 # Jobs artifacts administration

-> **Notes:**
->
-> - Introduced in GitLab 8.2 and GitLab Runner 0.7.0.
+- Introduced in GitLab 8.2 and GitLab Runner 0.7.0.
-> - Starting with GitLab 8.4 and GitLab Runner 1.0, the artifacts archive format changed to `ZIP`.
+- Starting with GitLab 8.4 and GitLab Runner 1.0, the artifacts archive format changed to `ZIP`.
-> - Starting with GitLab 8.17, builds are renamed to jobs.
+- Starting with GitLab 8.17, builds are renamed to jobs.

-> - This is the administration documentation.
+NOTE: **Note:** This is the administration documentation.
 For the user guide see [pipelines/job_artifacts](../user/project/pipelines/job_artifacts.md).

 Artifacts is a list of files and directories which are attached to a job after it finishes.
 This feature is enabled by default in all GitLab installations.
 Keep reading